 The first step is to create a name and logo for your company, which you probably have already done.

 Below, we will focus on some other points that you may not have paid attention to, which are also very relevant to your branding process.

 Yes, the logo is part of a visual identity.
 However, it is just the tip of an ecosystem of elements that give consistency to all your visual communication.

 The elements that usually make up a visual identity are three.
 Let’s see them below!

 Colors make your identity more than just attractive.
-They can ally with any communication of your company and help it achieve its goals.
+They can ally with your company’s communication and help it achieve its goals.

 You may have heard of color psychology, so you know that each color conveys an idea and arouses certain feelings.